Spectral Metric and Einstein Functionals: Introduction

 No doubt it would be extremely interesting to recover other important tensors in both the classical setup as well as for the generalised or quantum geometries.
 In this paper we accomplish this task for the metric tensor ${ g}$ itself, its dual, and for the Einstein tensor

-which directly enters the Einstein field equations with matter.
+which directly enters the Einstein field equations with matter, and its dual.
 For this purpose, we employ in fact the Wodzicki residue of a suitable power of the Laplace type operator multiplied by a pair of other differential operators.
-Notably, we demonstrate that the Wodzicki residue density recovers the tensors ${g}$ and ${G}$ as certain bilinear functionals of vector fields on a manifold $M$, while their dual tensores are recovered as a density of bilinear functionals of differential one-forms on $M$.
+Notably, we demonstrate that the Wodzicki residue density recovers the tensors ${g}$ and ${G}$ as certain bilinear functionals of vector fields on a manifold $M$, while their dual tensors are recovered as the density of bilinear functionals of differential one-forms on $M$.

-Using Connes' pseudodifferential calculus over noncommutative tori we also propose a conspicuous quantum analogue of these functionals and probe it on 2 and 4-dimensional noncommutative tori.
-Note, however, that a direct comparison with \cite{FGK16} is arduous not only due to the difference between the canonical and Hodge-de\,Rham spectral triples, but more fundamentally due to the unknown way how to extract from the Einstein tensor the Ricci tensor due to the ordering ambiguity ({\it quantum product}) of $g$ and $\hbox{Ric}$.
+Using Connes' pseudodifferential calculus on noncommutative tori we also propose a conspicuous quantum analogue of these functionals and probe it on 2 and 4-dimensional noncommutative tori.
+Note, however, that a direct comparison with \cite{FGK16} is arduous not only due to the difference between the canonical and Hodge-de\,Rham spectral triples, but more fundamentally, due to the unknown way how to extract from the Einstein tensor the Ricci tensor due to the ordering ambiguity (\textit{quantum product}) of $g$ and $R(g)$.

-The aforementioned functionals are built using either the Laplace or Dirac operator (in case $M$ is spin manifold), but before embarking on the latter one, we need actually first settle other Laplace-type operators, acting on vector bundles of suitable rank over $M$.
+The aforementioned functionals are built using either the Laplace or Dirac operator (in case $M$ is spin manifold), but before embarking on the latter one, we need actually first to settle other Laplace-type operators, acting on vector bundles of suitable rank over $M$.
 In fact, it will be advantageous to consider a general class of such operators and to control which tensors they produce.
 For this reason, our notation will systematically keep track of the dependence on a particular differential operator.

-This will be beneficial for another reason.
+This will be also beneficial for another reason.
 Namely, one typically obtains spectrally the scalar curvature $R$ of a manifold using the Laplace or Dirac operators, which are built openly from the Levi-Civita connection (so torsion-free).
 Classically, these operators can be also characterised by the fact that the so obtained $R$ minimises the relevant functionals (as otherwise there is a non-negative contribution from the torsion).
 This property may be not satisfied in the noncommutative realm, as actually there is no implicit notion of torsion (see, however, other frameworks in e.g. \cite{fgr99,Ro13,BM20,BGJ21a,BGJ21b}).